awi-esc/ModelWeights.jl/docs/src/index.md

 #### Configuration

-The assumed directory structure is as follows (upper case words are variables that need to be replaced):
+The assumed directory structure of the data is as follows (upper case words are variables that need to be replaced):

 ```bash